Celebrate Women’s Equality Day at Work! [Tips+Ideas]

 A Brief History of Women's Equality Day

-Women's Equality Day is a US-wide honoring and celebration of the ratification of the 19th Amendment to the Constitution on August 26th, 1920, which states:
+Women's Equality Day is a U.S.-wide celebration honoring the ratification of the 19th Amendment to the Constitution on August 26th, 1920, which states:

 "The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex."

-But once one domino fell, another rose in its place.
 Even after the 19th Amendment passed, there were depressing caveats.
 The new law did not provide complete voting rights to African American, Asian American, Hispanic-American, and Native-American women.
-In fact, it wasn't until the passing of The Voting Rights Act of 1965 that all women regardless of race, religion, or ethnicity, were given the right to vote.
+In fact, it wasn't until the passing of The Voting Rights Act of 1965 that all women regardless of race, religion, or ethnicity, were given the right to have a voice in their government— the right to vote.

-To that end, Women's Equality Day now represents an ongoing battle against more contemporary but no less impactful efforts to disenfranchise women.
+Today, Women's Equality Day represents an ongoing battle against more contemporary but no less impactful efforts to disenfranchise women.
+This can mean benefits at work, the gender pay gap, and leadership demographics.

 Why Celebrating Women's Equality Day at Work is Important

-Even in 2023, over a hundred years after the passing of the 19th Amendment, there is still gender bias and pervasive, sexist cultures at play in work and wider society.
+Even a hundred years after the passing of the 19th Amendment, there is still gender bias and pervasive, sexist cultures at play in work and wider society.

-We are not free of challenges to hard-won freedoms.
-From the ever present Gender Pay Gap to increased reports of sexual harassment and sexism at work, not to mention efforts to push women's rights back decades with the overturning of the Roe Vs. Wade case law and the vitriolic culture war against acceptance of Trans people - this year's Women's Equality Day marks a call to everyone to take a stand on advancing equality and opportunity for all women.
+From the ever-present Gender Pay Gap to increased reports of sexual harassment and sexism at work, not to mention women’s healthcare impacted by the overturning of the Roe Vs. Wade case law and various legislation impacting the Trans community — Women's Equality Day is a time to step back and understand women’s history and the impact of women in the country.

 Of course, the best way to celebrate Women's Equality Day is to take action!
 Commit to resources, activities, values, and efforts to improve opportunities for women and create lasting support systems with room for them to thrive.